-TVB’s 2022 Back to School & College shopping analysis highlights the importance of TV and demonstrates how retailers can drive consumer spending by using local broadcast TV to target back-to-class shoppers where they live, in-store and/or online.
+TVB’s 2023 Back to School shopping analysis highlights the importance of TV and demonstrates how retailers can drive consumer spending by using local broadcast TV to target shoppers based on geography and timely advertising.
+Additionally, it is increasingly important to reach both in-store and online shoppers, as back-to-school shoppers continue to shop both ways.
+Local broadcast TV can reach all shoppers, no matter how they choose to do their shopping.

-- TV advertising is imperative for influencing back-to-class shoppers.
+TV advertising is imperative to influence back-to-class shoppers:

 - 9 out of 10 respondents said television influenced their search selections.